dzekelid/events/_listings/meetup/2-rsvp-post.md

       - in: query
         name: comments
         description: A comment to post along with the RSVP
         type: string
       - in: query
+        name: event_id
+        description: The event that you are RSVP'ing to
+        type: string
+      - in: query
         name: guests